djibe/Android-tutorials/README.md

 ## Sony Xperia SP

-You can upgrade your Sony Xperia SP (C5303 huashan) from any version to Android 10 Q / LineageOS 17.1.
+You can upgrade your Sony Xperia SP (C5303/huashan) from any version to Android 10 Q / LineageOS 17.1.

 Tutorial is here (1000+ views): <https://forum.xda-developers.com/xperia-sp/general/guide-tutorial-howto-sony-xperia-sp-t4181823>